Pudsey: Public transport

 New Pudsey railway station is on the Caldervale Line between Leeds and Bradford Interchange.
 It was built as a "parkway" station, and is situated over a mile away from the town centre.
 The frequent no. 16 bus service between Pudsey and Farsley (continuing to Leeds) passes close to the station.
 The location of the station near to the junction of the main Leeds to Bradford road with the ring road provides easy access for those travelling to the station by car.
 There is a large car park adjacent to the station.

 Pudsey bus station serves the town.
 The bus station is managed and operated by West Yorkshire Metro.
 It is situated at Market Place and consists of six stands in total.
-Services are operated by Arriva Yorkshire.
-Connexionsbuses, First Leeds and HCT Group.
+Services are operated by SquarePeg.
+TLC Travel, First Leeds and Yorkshire Buses.
 The original bus station was replaced by a new structure that opened on 14 November 2010.
 Metro and Leeds City Council re-built it in the style of similar bus stations in West Yorkshire.
-Buses go from Pudsey to various parts of neighbouring Leeds, such as Armley, Bramley, Cross Gates, Farsley, Horsforth, Morley, Seacroft (a number of services run from the here to Seacroft bus station) and White Rose Centre, and as far afield as Dewsbury and Bradford.
+Buses go from Pudsey to various parts of neighbouring Leeds, such as Armley, Bramley, Chapel Allerton, Cross Gates, Farsley, Horsforth, Headingley, Seacroft (a number of services run from the here to Seacroft bus station) and White Rose Centre, and as far afield as Dewsbury and Bradford.

 Sport

-The England cricket captain Sir Len Hutton was born in nearby Fulneck and was called "the man from Pudsey".
+The England cricket captain Len Hutton was born in nearby Fulneck and was called "the man from Pudsey".
 Raymond Illingworth, another former England cricket captain, was born in Pudsey as was the England fast bowler Matthew Hoggard and the snooker player Danny Fowler.
 For over a hundred years the Yorkshire County Cricket Club had at least one player who came from the old Borough of Pudsey.
 The England opening batsman Herbert Sutcliffe attended Pudsey School and learnt his cricket with the Pudsey St Lawrence and Pudsey Britannia cricket clubs.

-Pudsey Runners running club was formed in 2013 and meet on Tuesdays and Thursdays at the Pudsey Bowling, Running and Table Tennis Club.
-The aim of the club is to get non-runners into running and improve their fitness as well as developing the abilities of experienced runners.
-Pudsey Pacers Running Club was established in 1991 and focuses on road, fell and trail running for all abilities.
-They also host the annual Pudsey 10K Challenge, a demanding and popular mixed surface race, incorporating on and off-road sections.
+Cricket clubs

+Pudsey Congs Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to the 1892.
+The club has been based on the former Pudsey Britannia Cricket Club ground since they purchased it in 1977.
+Pudsey Congs field three senior teams.
+Their 1st and 2nd teams are in the Bradford Premier League and their 3rd team in the Dales Council Cricket League.
+Their junior training section play competitive cricket in the Bradford Junior Cricket League.

+Pudsey St Lawrence Cricket Club was founded in 1845 and is based on Tofts Road.
+The club has a significant success record, with 10 Bradford Premier League championship titles to their name.
+Pudsey St Lawrence field two senior teams in the Bradford Premier League and a 3rd team in the Dales Council Cricket League.
+Their junior training section play competitive cricket in the Airedale & Wharfedale Junior Cricket League, a junior girls league with the West Yorkshire Women & Girls Cricket League, and a late summer junior league in the Leeds Cricket League.